A wanted carton of wontons

 Sunday morning invaded my life like an unwanted skin rash.

 Paranoia and pronoia battled it out inside my skull.
 After a hard and bitter campaign that reduced my amygdala to rubble and left most of my cerebellum a burnt-out husk, pronoia prevailed: I now believed that the Universe was conspiring to do me good.
 The vengeful Owl Gods were in fact benevolent, beneficent, and probably Beneluxan, too.
 Fate and Luck in fact loved me passionately, and Saturn’s cruelties yesterday were just “tough love” to teach me the value of a stale carton of wontons left on a fridge shelf for twelve weeks.
-And, a century from now, my descendants would establish a mighty dynasty that would rule a planet orbiting a distant star in the Bagel Nebula, survive the Greet Noöclasm of 2186, and go on to eventually rule the entire Universe.
+And, a century from now, my descendants would establish a mighty dynasty that would rule a planet orbiting a distant star in the Bagel Nebula, survive the Great Noöclasm of 2186, and go on to eventually rule the entire Universe.
 (Or maybe they would just found a small company in Toroid Springs, Colorado, making the finest bagels this side of the galaxy.
 I wasn’t sure, honestly.)

 My desire to see this through outstripped all others.
 It outweighed my desire to find all that weight I lost in September.
 It surpassed my desire to own 200,000 boxes of Surpass® two-ply facial tissues.
 It even exceeded my heretofore overwhelming desire to be appointed Lord Warden of the Cinque Ports one day.
 Not even a Palaeologan pronoia granted to my enemies could stop me now.